 Observation 3: RAN2 has confirmed the feasibility of introducing the 6Rx/6L capability from Rel-18.

 Observation 4: No other changes besides the RAN2 “magic” sentence are needed to enable release independence for 6Rx/6L.

-Observation 5: RAN4 can enable 6Rx/6L feature release independent from Rel-18 by submitting an CR to Rel-19 TS 38.307.
+Observation 5: The introduction of 3T6R support in Rel-19 does not justify limiting 6Rx requirements to Rel-19.
+SRS antenna switching for 6Rx was already introduced in Rel-17 through srs-AntennaSwitchingBeyond4RX-r17 (t1r6 and t2r6).Observation 6: RAN4 can enable 6Rx/6L feature release independent from Rel-18 by submitting an CR to Rel-19 TS 38.307.
 The above CR draft can be used as a reference.
 The specific CR content could be further discussed at RAN4#116bis meeting.

 Proposal 1: Introduce 6Rx/6L (including 6L and 4L) requirements for FWA from Rel-18 to address commercial deployment needs.